1860-1869

 1868 ROPER

-Sylvester Roper lived and died on his steam-powered velocipedes.
+Sylvester Roper lived and (as you’ll se in 1896) died on his steam-powered velocipedes.

 NEW YORKER William van Anden fitted pedals to the front wheel of a velocipede a la Michaux; it boasted a free-wheel mechanism and a rear brake controlled by a twistgrip.